miguel-rg/dynamical-loss-functions/README.md

 ## What is a dynamical loss function?

 Loss functions are one of the pillars of supervised learning.
-They quantify the performance of the model at classifying the training data and training a neural network reduces to minimizing a predefined loss function.
-In this work we propose that changing the loss function during training (minimization) can help to achieve better results.
-We weight equally the contribution of each sample belonging to the same class, and then
+They quantify the performance of the model at classifying the training data, and training a neural network reduces to minimizing one specific loss function.
+In this work we propose that changing the loss function during training (minimization) can lead to better results.
+In. a dynamical loss function, we weight equally the contribution of each sample belonging to the same class, and then oscillate these weights during minimization.
+During each oscillation the model focuses more in one class, and we cycle through all classes many times during training.
+In this way the network explores a larger region of the space of parameters.

 ## Why should I care?

+In our [paper](https://arxiv.org/abs/2102.03793) we show that dynamical loss functions can

 small models

 generalization

+bifurcations and landscape topography